rajeshv23/twydev.github.io/_posts/2019-07-18-vaughn-vernon-intro-to-ddd.md

   - Online Course
 tags:
   - domain driven design
-  - vaughn vernon
 ---

 Domain Driven Design (DDD) is a software development approach to implement complex software by dividing the solution into domains that serves specific purposes.
 This way of thinking not only helps us to keep the software maintainable as it scales up in complexity, but also guides the behavior of a cross-functional development team, consisting of software developers and domain experts, towards higher efficiency.

-These are my notes from Vaugh Vernon's introductory course to DDD.
+These are my notes from Vaughn Vernon's introductory course to DDD.

 ___